nilFinx/OCConfigReader/README.md

 To be honest, hunting for these kind of tools and modifying the plist to avoid detection is way worse than what we do - We're just trying to help somebody who wants to learn, and tool creators are trying to force us to help somebody who just wants macOS without knowing how to maintain the install.

+Hackclub also discourages vibe coding, so people can actually learn, and many events encourages more work, instead of being lazy

 To summarize my thoughts, please head to r/hackintosh if you want to use auto tools, we just don't want to help absolutely clueless users, who are just looking to get macOS on their unsupported machines(Yes, the compatibility checker exists, but it's their choice to ignore it)

 ## Is LuaJIT supported?